-(32) To better mobilise potential at the local level, it is necessary to strengthen and facilitate CLLD.
-It should take into account local needs and potential, as well as relevant socio-cultural characteristics, and should provide for structural changes, build community capacity and stimulate innovation.
+(32) To better mobilise potential at the local level, it is necessary to strengthen and facilitate community-led local development.
+It should take local needs and potential as well as relevant socio-cultural characteristics into account, , and should provide for structural changes, build community capacity and stimulate innovation.
 The close cooperation and integrated use of the Funds and the EAFRD to deliver local development strategies should be strengthened.
-Local action groups, representing the interests of the community, should be, as an essential principle responsible for the design and implementation of CLLD strategies.
-In order to facilitate coordinated support from different Funds and the EAFRD to CLLD strategies and to facilitate their implementation, the use of a 'Lead Fund' approach should be facilitated.
+It is crucial that local action groups, representing the interests of the community, are responsible for the design and implementation of community-led local development strategies.
+In order to facilitate coordinated support from different Funds and the EAFRD to community-led local development strategies and to facilitate their implementation, the use of a 'Lead Fund' approach should be facilitated.
 When the EAFRD is selected as a Lead Fund, it should follow the rules established for the ‘Lead Fund’ approach.

 (33) In order to reduce the administrative burden, it should be possible to implement technical assistance linked to programme implementation at the initiative of the Member State through a flat rate based on progress in programme implementation which may also cover horizontal tasks.
-However, in order to simplify the implementation for the AMIF, the ISF and the BMVI and for Interreg programmes, only the flat-rate approach should be used.
+However, in order to simplify the implementation for the AMIF, the ISF and the BMVI, and for Interreg programmes, only the flat-rate approach should be used.
 In order to facilitate financial management, Member States should have the possibility to indicate one or more bodies to which related reimbursements should be made.
-Since these reimbursements are based on the application of a flat-rate, verifications and audits should be limited to verifying that the conditions triggerring reimbursement of the Union contribution are met but underlying expenditure should not be subject to verifications or audits.
+Since those reimbursements are based on the application of a flat-rate, verifications and audits should be limited to verifying that the conditions triggering reimbursement of the Union contribution are met but underlying expenditure should not be subject to verification or audit.
 Nevertheless, where continuity with the 2014-2020 period is preferred, the Member State should also be provided with the possibility to continue receiving reimbursement of eligible costs actually incurred by the beneficiary and paid in implementing operations for technical assistance implemented through one or more separate programmes or one or more priorities within programmes.
 The Member State should indicate in its Partnership Agreement its choice of the form of Union contribution for technical assistance for the entire programming period.
-Regardless of the option chosen, technical assistance may be complemented with targeted administrative capacity building measures using reimbursement methods that are not linked to costs.
-Actions and deliverables as well as corresponding Union payments can be agreed in a roadmap and can lead to payments for results on the ground.
+Regardless of the option chosen, it should be possible for technical assistance to be complemented by targeted administrative capacity building measures using reimbursement methods that are not linked to costs.
+It should also be possible for actions and deliverables as well as corresponding Union payments to be agreed in a roadmap and lead to payments for results on the ground.